 3 – They learn about hard work early.

 Another of the benefits of single parenting for the child is that they often learn to become more independent more quickly.
 I am an only child, my son is an only child, even his mom is an only child.
+This inherently makes one more comfortable with adult company.
 We are all strong and leaders by nature.
 In our house, it is just the two of us guys and we are both fiercely independent and strong!
 Without two parents in the mix, children often have more freedom and must be more independent.
 Sometimes they need to make breakfast on their own, or motivate themselves for homework, or find creative ways to play and pass time.
 A child tends to be a quick learner, and a great leader, because they must be.

 5 – They are more optimistic (surprise).